-A = (92% and above)

-B = (82% and above)

-C = (72% and above)

-D = (60% and above)

-F = Less 60%

-No Late assignments will be accepted regardless of the reason.
+A = (92% and above)B = (82% and above)C = (72% and above)D = (60% and above)F = Less 60% No Late assignments will be accepted regardless of the reason.
 Assignments are considered late if they are not turned in at the start of class on the due date.
-If you are going to be absent assignments may be submitted early, e-mailed, faxed, turned in by a classmate, or by other arrangements with professor.
+Assignments may be submitted early, e-mailed, faxed, turned in by a classmate, or by other arrangements.
 If a student is absent on the day an assignment is done in class, it shall be due at the beginning of the next scheduled class day.
-It is the student's responsibility to check with the instructor or classmates regarding possible missed assignments.
+It is the student's responsibility to check with the instructor regarding possible missed assignments.
 Make-up exams for students with pre-approved absences are subject to being administered in an all- essay format.